Thallium halides: Thallium(I) mixed halides

 Thallium bromoiodide or thallium bromide iodide (TlBr_{x}I_{1−x}|) and thallium bromochloride or thallium bromide chloride (TlBr_{x}Cl_{1−x}|) are mixed salts of thallium(I) that are used in spectroscopy as an optical material for transmission, refraction, and focusing of infrared radiation.
 The materials were first grown by R. Koops in the laboratory of Olexander Smakula at the Carl Zeiss Optical Works, Jena in 1941.
 The red bromoiodide was coded KRS-5 and the colourless bromochloride, KRS-6 and this is how they are commonly known.
 The KRS prefix is an abbreviation of "Kristalle aus dem Schmelz-fluss", (crystals from the melt).
 The compositions of KRS-5 and KRS-6 approximate to TlBr0.4I0.6 and TlBr0.3Cl0.7.
 KRS-5 is the most commonly used, its properties of being relatively insoluble in water and non-hygroscopic, make it an alternative to KBr, CsI, and AgCl.

 Trihalides

 The thallium trihalides, also known as thallic halides, are less stable than their corresponding aluminium, gallium, and indium counterparts and chemically quite distinct.
 The triiodide does not contain thallium with oxidation state +3 but is a thallium(I) compound and contains the linear I3-|link=triiodide ion.

+The thallium(III) salts are all highly moisture-sensitive.
+All can be synthesized through action of the halogen in an appropriate solvent on the corresponding thallium(I) salt; analogous mixed halide salts (e.g. TlFBr_{2}) are also possible.
+Thallic fluoride (TlF_{3}) can also be made by fluoridation of Tl_{2}O_{3} with F_{2}, BrF_{3}, or SF_{4} at 300 °C.

+Thallic chloride (TlCl_{3}) forms a number of hydrates.
+Thallic bromide (TlBr_{3}) is only known to form a tetrahydrate.
+Both can only be dehydrated through chemical means: heating the hydrates to 40 °C causes decomposition to the corresponding thallous salt.